How to block common AI crawlers with the Raptive Ads WordPress plugin

 • FacebookBot: Meta’s user agent that crawls public web pages to improve language models for Facebook’s speech recognition technology.

-• GPTBot: The user agent for OpenAI’s web crawler which crawls web pages to potentially use to improve future models.
+• GPTBot: The user agent for OpenAI’s web crawler, which crawls web pages to potentially use to improve future models.

 • PiplBot: A user agent that collects documents from the Web to build a searchable index.